Thursday, November 13, 2008

 A Glacier is commonly Known as a Frozen river made out of ice and snow.
 This is the easy way of putting it.

-The more difficult way is a mass of land ice, formed by the further recrystallization of firn
+The more difficult way is a mass of land ice, formed by the further recrystallization of firn, flowing continuously from higher to lower elevations.

 This term covers all such ice accumulations from the extensive continental glacier to tiny snowdrift glaciers